-One of the most likely near term applications for battery energy storage systems is for demand charge management, by commercial electricity customers.
-Unlike residential or small commercial customers, who typically pay for their electricity and delivery strictly on a per kwhr basis, medium and large businesses are typically billed not just for kilowatt-hour use of electricity, but also an additional monthly fee based on their monthly peak power demand (often based on the highest 15 minute interval in any given month).
-Though individual demand charges are known to be a poor proxy for the actual costs imposed on the grid by a particular customer (those costs are much more strongly correlated to the customer’s individual demand at the time of the system peak rather than the individual customer peak) , utility rate makers in many jurisdictions continue to charge commercial customers in this way in part because it is easy for them to measure, even using antiquated ‘dumb’ meters.
+One of the most likely near-term applications for a solar + battery energy storage system is for demand charge management, by commercial electricity customers.
+Unlike residential or small commercial customers, who typically pay for their electricity and delivery strictly on a per kilowatt-hour (kWhr) basis, medium and large businesses are typically billed not just for kilowatt-hour use of electricity, but also an additional monthly fee based on their monthly peak power demand (often based on the highest 15 minute interval in any given month).
+Though individual demand charges are known to be a poor proxy for the actual costs imposed on the grid by a particular customer (those costs are much more strongly correlated to the customer’s individual demand at the time of the system peak rather than the individual customer peak), utility rate makers in many jurisdictions continue to charge commercial customers in this way in part because it is easy for them to measure, even using antiquated “dumb” meters.

-The concept behind demand charge management is that if a business can generate some of its own electricity using a combination of solar + batteries, they can smooth some of the short term power spikes to the utility and thus reduce their demand charges.
-Like optimized self consumption, demand charge management often involves the combination of solar, batteries and some actively controlled loads to maximize the benefit to the customer.
-Demand charge management is already a viable application in areas with high ‘demand’ rates or states that provide an incentive for installing battery systems and is surely a reason Tesla announced the 100kWh Powerpack alongside the PowerWall.
-Many other mature products that combine batteries and load control and can integrate with a grid tied solar electric system are also already in the market.
+The concept behind demand charge management is that if a business can generate some of its own electricity using a combination of solar + batteries, they can smooth some of the short-term power spikes to the utility and thus reduce their demand charges.
+Like optimized self-consumption, demand charge management often involves the combination of solar, batteries and some actively controlled loads to maximize the benefit to the customer.
+Demand charge management is already a viable application in areas with high “demand” rates or states that provide an incentive for installing battery systems and is surely a reason Tesla announced the 100kWh Powerpack alongside the PowerWall.
+Many other mature products that combine batteries and load control and can integrate with a grid-tied solar electric system are also already on the market.

 Ancillary Grid Services

 Read on in our battery storage series!
-Part 3 (Next-Gen Battery Technologies) or go back to Part 1 (Understanding the Buzz Around the Tesla PowerWall)
+Part 3 (Solar + Batteries: Technologies on the Bleeding Edge) or go back to Part 1 (Solar + Batteries: Is Tesla’s PowerWall the iPhone of Battery Storage?)